Gabrieleirbag1/Kaboom/README.md

 Kaboom is hosted 24 hours a day on a dedicated server.
 However, you can launch the server locally with your own settings.

-**⚠️ Caution: If you plan to host the server locally, you'll need to configure your router to open the necessary ports.**
+**⚠️ Caution: If you plan to host the server locally, you'll need to configure your router to open the necessary ports.
+Usage of Linux is also recommanded, as it simplifies the use of sockets and MQTT.**

 <a name="server"></a>
 ### Move to the Server directory